zadjii/nebula/docs/multiple-hosts-spec.md

     - [ ] Remote can tell the host it's up to data
     - [ ] Remote can tell the host it's up to data and should send updates
     - [ ] Remote can tell the host when others last_sync'd
-- [ ] Update Host to be able to handle a `FileChangeProposal` Message
 - [ ] Update the host to be able to handle a `FileSyncRequest`
     - [ ] Generate all the `FileChangeProposals` between sync_start and sync_end
     - [ ] send them to the other host, reusing the code above